 We see fully the FDA’s goal is to keep e-cigarettes out of the hands of minors.
 Merchants just require to make every conceivable effort to determine the identities of their customers.

-Having given e-cigarette merchant services solutions for the last 10 years, whereas, the FDA’s plan will not be without consequences.
+Having given solutions for a merchant account for e-cigarettes for the last 10 years, whereas, the FDA’s plan will not be without consequences.

 More online sales, but tougher underwriting